counternote/counternote/README.md

 ### Tones

-First up to practice are the twelve *tones*.
+First up to practice are the twelve tones.
 These refer to absolute pitch, each named uniquely.
 They’re kind of like the letter names, but more precise.
 Starting from a traditional E and ending on D♯/E♭, we have:

     ——————————————————————————————————————————————————
       E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯